Southwest mango chicken features baked boneless chicken breasts with bbq sauce and fresh mango chunks. Make this recipe for dinner tonight!

 This mango chicken dinner is so easy to put together.
 Everything goes in one pan, then straight into the oven.

-Baking instead of grilling guarantees tender, juicy chicken, but you’ll still get all the flavors you love with your favorite barbecue sauce.
-Mangoes add a sweet tang and the jalapeño pepper gives the dish a little extra heat.
+Baking instead of grilling guarantees tender, juicy chicken, but you’ll still get all the flavors of grilling out by adding tangy, smoky bbq sauce.
+Mangoes add sweetness and the jalapeño pepper gives the dish a little extra heat.

 With a little bit of prep and 40 minutes of bake time, you’ll have a delicious meal ready in well under an hour.

-- Chicken – I prefer chicken breasts, but boneless thighs would work as well.
+- Boneless chicken breasts – I prefer chicken breasts, but boneless thighs would work as well.

 - Mango – Fresh or frozen will be fine.
 Obviously, fresh will be easier to work with – no thawing required.